 As a New York State Farm Distillery, we use International Certification Services certified organic grain from our own Myer Farm—one of the largest and oldest currently operating organic farms in the Northeast United States—to craft distill a range of spirits.
 At Myer Farm Distillers, we both plant the seed and produce the spirit.

-In the 2013/2014 season, John grew about 200 acres of corn, 250 acres of soybeans, 100 acres of a range of winter and spring wheat varieties, and over 400 various acres of triticale, spelt, barley, rye, oats, clover and alfalfa.
-Joe Myer owned and operated a pure-bred Holstein stud bull husbandry business, is a seasoned dairy herdsman, is an accomplished violinist and pianist, an award winning fine arts painter, and a published poet.
-In the year 2012, brothers Joe and John Myer drew from their deep roots and range of skills and talents to pioneer the marriage of farming and distilling with a commitment to develop the finest spirits available in our country’s artisan revival.
+Joe Myer, President and Master Distiller, owned and operated a pure-bred Holstein stud bull husbandry business, is a seasoned dairy herdsman, is an accomplished violinist and pianist, an award winning fine arts painter, and a published poet.
+In the year 2012, brothers Joe and John drew from their deep roots and range of skills and talents to pioneer the marriage of farming and distilling with a commitment to develop the finest spirits available in our country’s artisan revival.

 The farm is located on what was originally part of Military Lot No. 13, the town of Ovid being among a group of towns in central New York State that were known after the Revolutionary War as Military Tract Townships.
 The distillery production and tasting room are, in particular, located on Lot 5 of the original John V. Grove farm, overlooking Cayuga Lake from the west side of State Route 89.